sswhitehat/FinalProject482/README.md

 </details>

 ## Introduction
 Many sports, like football, swimming etc, utilize computer vision approaches to enhance the appeal of the sport and make life easier for referees and officials.
-However, currently, in boxing, a referee has to manually count the punches and kicks (for kickboxing) to calculate the final score for the match.
+However, currently, in boxing, a on-ground indivudal has to manually count the punches and kicks (for kickboxing) to calculate the final stats for the match.
 My group wanted to see if there is a way to automate the process by using a computer vision approach.

 ### Related Work
 There is an existing program which already does something similiar: [Jabbr](https://jabbr.ai/) which is exclusively used for boxing.